-We must refuse or revoke registration related to a directive from the Minister of Finance based on:
+We must refuse or revoke registration related to a directive from the Minister of Finance if:

-- the applicant failing to provide additional information to the Minister
+- the applicant fails to provide additional information to the Minister

-- the applicant failing to comply with undertakings or conditions
+- the applicant fails to comply with undertakings or conditions

-- the applicant providing false or misleading information
+- the applicant provides false or misleading information

 Registered PSPs must submit a new registration application if an individual or entity plans to acquire them.
 The new application must be submitted before the acquisition takes place.